About the Farmers

 Don grew up on a hog, dairy and cash crop farm in Sun Prairie.
 The farmer’s love of the land and need to till the earth was deeply a part of him.
 Theresa knew early in their courtship that to love the man would mean to love the land.
 Don’s family farm couldn’t be purchased because it was growing houses so three years into wedded bliss the search for land began.

 The search came to an abrupt halt when one life-altering day in 1990, Theresa drove by the Gangstad farm as she did every day on her way to work.
 That day, however, there was a For Sale sign on the front lawn!
-Three days later, the farm became the Schuster farm—a dream come true for Don and the beginning of whole new world for Theresa.
+Three days later, the farm became the Schuster farm — a dream come true for Don and the beginning of whole new world for Theresa.

-In the spring of 1994, after three years of varying ventures, including growing tobacco, and pot-bellied pig and miniature donkey breeding, Don planted 1/3 acre of pumpkins—the crop he grew himself as a youngster and sold door-to-door using his little red wagon.
+In the spring of 1994, after three years of varying ventures, including growing tobacco, and pot-bellied pig and miniature donkey breeding, Don planted 1/3 acre of pumpkins — the crop he grew himself as a youngster and sold door-to-door using his little red wagon.
 After several years of adding different fall produce and decorations, Theresa convinced a reluctant Don to build a hay wagon.
 School tours started that year and we have been too busy to ever look back!

 We love our land, buildings, and the history it all represents.
 We’re excited to unveil the new and listen to our visitors reminisce about the old.
-Welcome to Schuster’s Playtime Farm!
+Welcome to Schuster’s Farm!